 Have you ever subscribed to a website only to be bombarded with emails every single day?
 It sure is not a good experience, especially if most of the emails don’t even appeal to your interests.

-The lesson here?
-No one wants to receive too many irrelevant emails.
-That’s why if you want to reach the inbox, send relevant content.
+The bottom line is no one wants to receive too many irrelevant emails.
+That’s why you should send relevant content to reach the inbox.
 Whatever you’re sending to your list will be a huge part of how these subscribers will see your brand and how your relationship will develop.

 6. Provide Double Opt-In

-A double opt-in subscription system will improve your overall deliverability.
-It’s a subscription system for adding new contacts to your list, wherein you collect email addresses through the sign-up form and then send a confirmation (or welcome email) in those email addresses to validate their contact information.
+Adding a double opt-in subscription system will improve your overall deliverability.
+This system adds new contacts to your list, where you collect email addresses through the sign-up form.
+Then, it sends a confirmation (or welcome email) in those email addresses to validate their contact information.

-Using the double opt-in feature confirms the subscribers’ genuine interest in your messages.
-This will then keep your delivery and engagement rates high, while your spam traps low.
+Using the double opt-in feature also confirms the subscribers’ genuine interest in your messages.
+As a result, this keeps your delivery and engagement rates high, while your spam traps low.

 Want to know more about making opting forms and landing pages using ConvertKit?
 You can ask questions on its community page today!